Statue of Queen Victoria, Reading

-The statue of Queen Victoria stands at the western end of Friar Street outside the Town Hall of Reading, Berkshire, in southern England.
+The statue of Queen Victoria stands at the eastern end of Friar Street outside the Town Hall of Reading, Berkshire, in southern England.

 The statue

 Queen Victoria (1819–1901) was the queen of many realms in the British Empire, and Empress of India.
 She is widely memorialised in statuary, throughout the former British Empire, and elsewhere.
 This statue is carved from stone and stands atop a substantial plinth.